krz8/accretions/manual.md

 your code.
 Certainly, you are free to introduce Accretions to your application through other methods (package nicknames, package imports), but the glue approach is recommended as annoying naming conflicts are easy to avoid in your code.
+If you choose some other method of working with Accretions, be sure to take into account the Common Lisp symbols that Accretions shadows.

+But if you go with the recommended approach ("glue"), it's just two lines of code that represent these steps:

 1. Choose a name with which to refer to Accretions in your client software.
 This name should be short and must be unique.
 In the